 I was beginning to live in fear and a lot of that had to do with being so consumed with “work” that I forgot to get out there and actually live life.
 I was living in a bubble and I needed to pop it and jump out, perhaps while doing some old school 90’s dance moves.

-I don’t know that “bold” was necessarily the right word for me but I didn’t feel like using “Fearless” mostly because I didn’t want to chose the title of a Taylor Swift song.
+I don’t know that “bold” was necessarily the right word for me but I didn’t feel like using “Fearless” mostly because I didn’t want to choose the title of a Taylor Swift song.
 Yeah I know that’s a pretty lame reason and nothing against her – in fact, I’m still obsessed with this pretty spectacular 80’s aerobics video that makes me wanna shake it off every time I watch it.

 I may not have danced my way out of the bubble but I think I danced in the bubble, and then awkwardly stepped out.